RaphaelRibes/GeCKO-MTruncatula/VCF_FILTERING/README.md

 ### The VCF_FILTERING workflow's steps
 1) Variants are filtered by **locus** with [vcftools](http://vcftools.sourceforge.net/man_latest.html).
 The filters proposed by VcfTools can be applied either at the genotype level (locus x sample) or at the locus level.
 For genotype level filtering, genotypes that don't pass the given thresholds (e.g. minGQ, minDP) are replaced by missing data.
 For locus level filtering, loci that do not pass the given thresholds (e.g. minQ, max-missing) are completely removed.
 2) Variants are filtered by **samples**.
-After performing the previous filtering step, it is possible to remove samples with too many missing data (proportion of missing loci above a given threshold).
+After performing the previous filtering step, it is possible to remove samples with too many missing data (proportion of ungenotyped loci above a given threshold).
 3) Variants are filtered by **population genetics statistics** (e.g. FIS, He).
 4) A MultiQC report is created, showing variants informations/statistics after each filtering step.